pyedifice/pyedifice/README.md

     *[Label(i) for i in self.data]
 )
 ```

-and get the expected result: the values in `self.data` will be displayed, and clicking the button will
+and get the expected result: the values in self.data will be displayed, and clicking the button will
-add 5 to the array.
-Most importantly, the display will always match the internal application state --
+add 5 to the array, and this state change will automatically be reflected in the GUI.
-clicking the button will update the displayed values.
+You only need to specify what is to be displayed given the current state,
+and Edifice will work to ensure that
+the displayed widgets always correspond to the internal state.

+Edifice is designed to make GUI applications easier for humans to reason about.
+Thus, the displayed GUI always reflect the internal state,
+even if an exception occurs part way through rendering ---
+in that case, the state changes are unwound,
+the display is unchanged,
+and the exception is re-raised for the application to handle.
+You can specify a batch of state changes in a transaction,
+so that either all changes happen or none of them happens.
+There is no in-between state for you to worry about.

-Declarative GUIs are also easier for developer tools to work with.
+Declarative UIs are also easier for developer tools to work with.
 Edifice provides two key features to make development easier:

 - Dynamic reloading of changed source code.
-This is especially useful for tweaking the looks of your application, allowing you
-  to test if the margin should be 10px or 15px instantly without closing the app, reopening it, and waiting for everything to load.
+This is especially useful for tweaking the looks of your application, allowing you to test if the margin should be 10px or 15px instantly without closing the app, reopening it, and waiting for everything to load.
 - Component inspector.
-Similar to the Inspect Elements tool of a browser, the component inspector will show you all Components
-  in your application along with the props and state, allowing you to examine the internal state of your complex component
-  without writing a million print statements.
+Similar to the Inspect Elements tool of a browser, the component inspector will show you all Components in your application along with the props and state, allowing you to examine the internal state of your complex component without writing a million print statements.
+  Since the UI is specified as a (pure) function of state, the state you see completely describes your application,
+  and you can even do things like rewinding to a previous state.

 QML is another declarative GUI framework for Qt.
 Edifice differs from QML in these aspects:
 - Edifice interfaces are created purely in Python, whereas QML is written using an XML-like language.